paperwm/gnome-shell-mode/README.md

 ## gnome-shell-mode

 gnome-shell-mode makes it easy to interactively explore and evaluate javascript in a Gnome Shell session.
-It works through the dbus interface provided by Gnome Shell.

-While gnome-shell-mode haven't crashed in a while for us it's definitely alpha software and might still crash your Gnome Shell session, use with at your own risk.
+It supports file local evaluation and auto-completion when working on a loaded Gnome Shell extension.

 ## Installation